 The majority of Trustees are independent.
-9 out of 12 Trustees are independent.
+11 out of 12 Trustees are independent.
+Following the Annual General Meeting, assuming all trustees standing for election are elected, nine out of ten Trustees will be independent.

 d.
 If a Trustee is presently a Trustee or Director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the Trustee and the other issuer.